Quafadas/cask-laminar/README.md

 2. Server with [cask](https://com-lihaoyi.github.io/cask/) serving both the compiled Javascript for the client and the classic CRUD api for server-side interactions for simple deployment / development

 3. Routing is via a semi safe custom "API concept" - it's worked well for me.
 YMMV.
-Ideally, there would be tapir or endpoints4s... but none support cask... and that added complexity.
+Ideally, there would be tapir or endpoints4s... but none support cask... and so adding them forced added complexity.

 4. ScalaJS bundler for JS dependancies